 VISX CustomVue® procedure combines the technologies of the WaveFront and STAR IR S4 Excimer Laser systems for high-definition, high-accuracy LASIK vision correction.
 CustomVue makes it possible to perform customized refractive surgeries using information gathered from your own eyes.
 This allows for the correction of the very specific refractive errors that obscure each patient’s vision so you can enjoy the best post-operative vision quality possible, whether you are nearsighted, farsighted and/or astigmatic.

 Other benefits of the CustomVue process include faster treatment time and no need to dilate the pupils.
-This is a benefit of iLASIK because of the low risk of complications and high level of precision it provides.
+This is a benefit of iLASIK because of the low risk of complications and a high level of precision it provides.
 Bladeless iLASIK treatment has become the standard of care among leading LASIK surgeons and ophthalmic teaching institutions worldwide.
 Compared to methods that use a microkeratome blade, this minimally invasive and incredibly precise procedure decreases the occurrence of partial flaps, holes in the flap, and other traumatic flap complications.
 Of the hundreds of thousands of iLASIK procedures that have been performed globally to date, there have been no reports of any serious or sight-threatening complications.

 Shenandoah LASIK iDesign Refractive Studio